TSMC: Washington

 TSMC Washington is a subsidiary of TSMC based in Camas, Washington, 32 km outside Portland, Oregon.
 The 105 ha campus contains a 9.3 ha complex consisting of a 12000 sqm 200mm wafer fabrication plant.
 TSMC Washington (originally known as WaferTech) was established in June 1996 as a joint venture between TSMC, Altera, Analog Devices, and ISSI.
 The companies along with minor individual investors placed US$1.2 billion into this venture, which was at the time the single largest startup investment in the state of Washington.
-The facility started production in July 1998 with its first product being a 0.35 micrometer part for Altera.
+The facility started production in July 1998 with its first product being a 0.35 micrometre part for Altera.
 TSMC bought out the stake of the other partners in 2000, turning the company into a fully owned subsidiary of TSMC.
-As of 2024, the facility employs 1100 workers and supports node sizes of 0.35, 0.30, 0.25, 0.22, 0.18, and 0.16 micrometers, with an emphasis on embedded flash process technology.
+As of 2024, the facility employs 1100 workers and supports node sizes of 0.35, 0.30, 0.25, 0.22, 0.18, and 0.16 micrometres, with an emphasis on embedded flash process technology.

 Sustainability

-TSMC's operations consume a large amount of power and water and thus have significance environmental impact.
+TSMC's operations consume a large amount of power and water and thus have significant environmental impact.
 TSMC pledged to have net-zero emissions by 2050 and to power all global operations with 100% renewable energy within that same timeframe.
 The company has also invested in water conservation technologies, including high-efficiency wastewater recycling systems capable of reclaiming over 85% of water used in fabrication processes.
-In 2024 TSMC reportedly consumed over 150,000 tons of water per day in Hsinchu City, approximately 10% of the city's water supply.
+In 2024, TSMC reportedly consumed over 150,000 tons of water per day in Hsinchu City, approximately 10% of the city's water supply.

 In July 2020, TSMC signed a 20-year deal with Ørsted to buy the entire production of two offshore wind farms under development off Taiwan's west coast.
 At the time of its signing, it was the world's largest corporate green energy order ever made.